 - Windows 2000, or Windows XP (with the Microsoft Office suite)

-- Microsoft Office Suite.
-It is essential to have Microsoft Word, Microsoft Excel, and Microsoft Powerpoint products.
+- Microsoft Office suite.
+It is essential to have Word, Excel, and PowerPoint.
 Most professors will be using all these applications, and students will need to both be able to open the associated file types and complete assignments using these applications.